top of page

 What is mercury?

 It primarily enters the atmosphere from coal-burning electric utilities.
 It later becomes more toxic when bacteria in lakes and oceans convert it into methylmercury, which fish and shellfish absorb into their tissues.
-Larger predatory fish — like sword fish— will likely harbor more methylmercury due to its size.
+Larger predatory fish — like swordfish— will likely harbor more methylmercury due to their size.

 Pregnant Women

 Seafood is not only delicious, but also nutritious.
-It is low in saturated-fat, has high-quality protein, and is rich in heart-healthy omega-3 fatty acids.
-It’s no wonder why many public health experts are eager to decide the amount of mercury that can be safely consumed in seafood.
+It is low in saturated fat, has high-quality protein, and is rich in heart-healthy omega-3 fatty acids.
+It’s no wonder that many public health experts are eager to decide the amount of mercury that can be safely consumed in seafood.

 Based on the current FDA guidelines, women of childbearing age, especially if they are already pregnant or nursing, and young children should avoid the following seafood: